 Remember as a teen when you had to let Mom and Dad know you were leaving the house, where you were going and when you'd be back?
-Now it's your card companies that get that call.
+Now, your card companies should get that call.

-Many credit card and debit card issuers are using security software and other means to fight fraud, says Susan Tiffany, director of consumer periodicals for the Credit Union National Association.
+Many credit card and debit card issuers are using security software and other means to fight fraud, says Susan Tiffany, who retired in 2015 after 17 years as director of consumer periodicals for the Credit Union National Association.

-So if you normally buy shoes on Michigan Avenue and suddenly you're buying croissants on the Champs Elysees, there's a chance your card could be declined or suspended.
+If you normally buy shoes on Michigan Avenue in Chicago and suddenly you're buying croissants on the Champs Elysees in Paris, there's a chance your card could be declined or suspended.

-Bonus travel tip: While you have that debit card issuer on the phone, ask if you have a daily spending limit or daily ATM withdrawal limit, she says.
-Not every card does, but it's something you want to know before you leave home, Tiffany says.
+Bonus travel tip: While you have that debit card issuer on the phone, ask if you have a daily spending limit or daily ATM withdrawal limit, Tiffany says.
+Not every card does, but it's something you want to know before you leave home.